socialcast/jquery.ui.autocomplete.localcache/README.md

 ## Configuration

+Required and optional configuration for the local cache plugin.

+* `cache` - an array of objects to initialize the local autocomplete cache.
+The data format for cached entries *must* contain a `label` and `value` property per the jQuery UI Autocomplete API.
+An empty array is also acceptable.
+* `remoteSource` - a function that creates a jqXhr to lookup additional suggestions.
+The function takes two parameters: `request` and `response` mirroring the default jQuery UI Autocomplete `source` option ([see docs](http://jqueryui.com/demos/autocomplete/#option-source)).
 * `remoteDelay` - number of milliseconds to wait between local search and firing remote ajax call (default = 200)